 Input field Description IP Addresses Assign one or multiple IP addresses to the network connection.
-Enter an IP address in CIDR notation (IP address followed by a slash "/" and the number of bits set in the subnet mask, e. g.
-192.168.50.1/24).
+Enter an IP address in CIDR notation (IP address followed by a slash "/" and the number of bits set in the subnet mask, e. g. $192.168.50.1/24$ ).
 Click Add to add the IP address to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see lcons and buttons on page 24.
+For more information, see lcons and buttons on page 26.
 If you edit an IP address, a check mark appears on the right of the entry.
 You have to click the check mark before being able to save the settings of the IP address.
-Click $\bigstar/\checkmark$ to change the order of the IP addresses in the list.
-The IP address which is listed first in the list is used as the default source IP address for NAT and for IPsec connections.
+Click $\bigstar/\blacksquare$ to change the order of the IP addresses in the list.
+The IP address which is listed first in the list is used as the default source IP address for NAT and for IPsec connections. () If an IPv6 option has been set under Type , only IPv6 values can be entered here.
 Obtain Gateway Optional and only available if the selected connection Type is DHCP.
 Select this check box if you want your LANCOM R&S ® Unified Firewall to obtain a gateway for the connection from the DHCP server.
 Obtain DNS Server Optional and only available if the selected connection Type is DHCP.
 Select this check box if you want your LANCOM R&S ® Unified Firewall to obtain a DNS server for the connection.
 Obtain Domain Optional and only available if the selected connection Type is DHCP.
 Select this check box if you want your LANCOM R&S ® Unified Firewall to obtain a domain for the connection from the DHCP server.
 Obtained via DHCP Optional and only available if the selected connection Type is DHCP.
 Displays one of the following states: If the connection is working, the IP address is displayed.
 Connection not yet saved - A new connection is being created.
 Failed - The DHCP connection could not be established.